Wikipedia

 Following Vane's move to Scilly, the Cavalier Parliament passed a resolution in November 1661 demanding his return to the Tower for trial.[188]
 Charles temporized, and in January 1662 the Parliament renewed the demand.[191]
 Vane was moved back to the Tower in April 1662, and on 2 June 1662 he was arraigned on charges of high treason against Charles II.[192][193]
 The trial began on 6 June before the Court of King's Bench, with four judges headed by Lord Chief Justice Robert Foster presiding, and with the king's attorney general Sir Geoffrey Palmer prosecuting.[194]
 As was typical of those accused of treason, Vane was denied legal representation.[195]
 He defended himself against charges of making war against the king during the civil war by asserting the sovereign power of parliament.
 Accused of imagining the death of the king in 1659, he argued that it was not possible to commit treason against a king not in possession of the crown.
 When the prosecution argued that the king was always in de jure possession, Vane pointed out that this rendered invalid the charges that he conspired to keep Charles II from exercising his power.
 The judges stepped in to point out this was irrelevant.[196]
 The jury, which was packed with royalists, convicted him after thirty minutes of debate.[195][197]

 Vane attempted to appeal his conviction, and tried to get the magistrates to sign a Bill of Exclusion in which Vane catalogued all the problems he saw with his trial.
 However, the magistrates refused.
 Informed of Vane's conduct before and during the trial,[198] Charles II now felt that Vane was too dangerous a man to be left alive, and retracted his clemency.[199][200]
-(Unlike Vane, John Lambert at his trial had thrown himself on the mercy of the court, and was consequently exiled to Guernsey after his conviction.)[198]
+(Unlike Vane, John Lambert at his trial had thrown himself to the mercy of the court, and was consequently exiled to Guernsey after his conviction.)[198]
 Although Vane had been sentenced to the commoner's death of being hanged and then drawn and quartered, Charles was persuaded to grant him the gentleman's death of beheading.[201]
 On 14 June 1662 Vane was taken to Tower Hill and beheaded.
 Noted diarist Samuel Pepys was there and recorded the event:[202]

 He made a long speech, many times interrupted by the Sheriff and others there; and they would have taken his paper out of his hand, but he would not let it go.
 But they caused all the books of those that writ after him to be given the Sheriff; and the trumpets were brought under the scaffold that he might not be heard.
 Then he prayed, and so fitted himself, and received the blow; but the scaffold was so crowded that we could not see it done....He had a blister, or issue, upon his neck, which he desired them not hurt: he changed not his colour or speech to the last, but died justifying himself and the cause he had stood for; and spoke very confidently of his being presently at the right hand of Christ; and in all things appeared the most resolved man that ever died in that manner, and showed more of heat than cowardize, but yet with all humility and gravity.
 One asked him why he did not pray for the King.
 He answered, "Nay," says he, "you shall see I can pray for the King: I pray God bless him!"